 Not all Realtors® offer the same level of marketing expertise.
 In the current market only about 50% of the listings put onto the MLS® System are selling.
 Why?
 Sometimes sellers have unrealistic expectations and sabotage their own success by not accepting market realities.
 This usually manifests in their holding out for a much higher value than the market will deliver.
 Sometimes it comes down to your choice of Realtor® program.
 We have created a check list to help you find the best program.

-The best marketing programs incorporate a great website, and social media marketing including Facebook and Instagram, in addition to a traditional MLS® listing.
-You can check out our marketing by clicking on the above links.
+The best marketing programs incorporate a great website, and social media marketing including Facebook & Instagram in addition to a traditional MLS® listing.

 Can we help you?
 We can assist you in purchasing ANY home or condo in the metro Edmonton market.
-And we will give you cash when you move in.
 For more information contact our broker owner Stuart Neal.
 He can be reached at 780-760-2014 ext.
-3 or by email: email@example.com.
+3 or by email: email@example.com